SecureCategory

 Summing up

 If you don't want Google's Not Secure warning to appear on your website, then you need to install an SSL certificate as soon as you can.
-Doing so will also ensure that data transmitted via your website is encrypted.
+Doing so will also ensure that data transmitted via your website is encrypted, giving your visitors confidence in your site security.

-But don't forget, you'll need to go further to make sure your website is protected against hackers.
+But don't forget, you'll need to go further to make sure your website is protected against hackers and malware.

 Products Used